jtanwk/cv-semantic-segmentation/README.md

 - Learning rate: 0.01, 0.001, 0.0001 as starting point
 - Learning rate decay: Using step decay and gamma = 0.1, step size = 10 or 20
 - With and without dropout layers in the shallow fully-connected classifier
+- Both the shallow and dense classifiers have a hidden layer with 1024 units